miniquinox/Time-lapse_Automation_Backend/README.md

 7. Click on "Add a non-networked printer"
 8. Go down to "Creality3D" and select your printer
 9. On the right menu, change Printer name to "Time-lapse"
-*10. Delete the content in the "Start-Gcode" cell and replace it with the following:*
+10. **Delete the content in the "Start-Gcode" cell and replace it with the following:**
   > ; Custom Start G-code for Time-lapse
 G92 E0 ; Reset Extruder
 G28 ; Home all axes